iTowns/itowns/docs/tutorials/Raster-data-Lambert93.md

 We are specifying here that the camera should target the center of the extent, with an azimuth of 40 degrees and a pitch of 12 degrees under the horizontal plane.
 The camera should also be at a distance of 16000 meters from its target (i.e. from the view extent center).

-We can then just pass this object into `PlanarView` constructor parameters :
+We can then just pass this object to the `PlanarView` constructor parameters :

 ```js
 const view = new itowns.PlanarView(viewerDiv, viewExtent, {